Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @include{lineno} newick_generator_1.txt

+---

-### With custom properties
+### Custom properties

 When a Newick string is generated from a tree that has some information attached to its vertices and edges through a property class, the formatter can acccess this information as long as the property class defined a `std::string label() const` method.

 **Input**